 January 1.
 Is there a more anything-is-possible date on the calendar?
 It's the day you say, "More salads, less ice cream," renew your gym membership (and vow to actually go this year), download a meditation app, follow a home organization guru on social media, and pledge to get 8 hours of sleep.
 Every.
 Single.
 Night.

 But somewhere between New Year's Day and spring, it all starts to slip sideways.
 Something comes up at work, or with your family.
 It's too dark and cold for that 5:30 a.m. workout that sounded perfect just a few weeks earlier.
 That meditation app is buried somewhere on your phone.
 And sleep is as elusive as ever.

 This year, try a trick that may seem counterintuitive: Downsize your expectations.
 That's right.
 Go for less and get more.
+Make goals that are really going to be doable, bit by bit.
 You can't rebuild your body or redesign your health in a single leap, but if you take enough baby steps, you can make big strides toward a healthier, happier new you.

 These 20 supercharged tips -- five each for body, face, mind, and overall health -- will start you on the road to success this new year, for real this time.

 TAKE 5 for Your Body